jakobzhao/geog328/README.md

 <!-- Oct 10 -->

-Today, almost everyone have used the Internet for some purposes.
-To develop Web, you need to dive into some more fundamentals of the Web.
-So, in this week, you will learn the basics of the web, its mechanics and standards.
-To maximize your learning outcome,  we highly encourage you to read over the reading materials before the lectures.
-To test how well you are familiar with the reading materials and the lecture content, you need to complete the Quiz 1 all by yourself before the due day.
+Today, almost everyone has used the Internet.
+To develop Web applications by yourselves, you need to dive into some fundamental concepts.
+So, in this week, you will learn the basics of the web environment, its mechanics and standards.
+To maximize your learning outcome, we encourage you to read over the reading materials before the lectures.
+To test how well you are familiar with the materials and the lecture content, you are required to complete the Quiz 1 all by yourself before the due day.

 -   **Readings:**
     - [Getting started with the web](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web).
 This document introduces you to the practicalities of web development.